tani-blue/tani-blue/README.md

 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning about data visualizations and regression in R
 - 💞️ I’m looking to collaborate on data projects
-- 📫 How to reach me at emilyftblue@gmail.com
+- 📫 Reach me at emilyftblue@gmail.com
 - ⚡ Fun fact: I enjoy using data to perform Sociology research

 <!---